akxen/dispatch-api-docs/website/docs/tutorials/modifying-a-case-file.md

 from jsonpath_ng import jsonpath from jsonpath_ng.ext import parse

-# Base URL endpoint for the NEMDE API
+# Base URL endpoint for the Dispatch API
 base_url = 'http://nemde-api-host:8080/api/v1/'
 ```

 ## Approach
 Case files contain tens of thousands of parameters.
-While it's possible to design a completely customised case file, users should note the NEMDE API expects case files to be submitted in a standard format.
+While it's possible to design a completely customised case file, users should note the Dispatch API expects case files to be submitted in a standard format.
 Errors introduced when constructing a case file will almost certainly result in the model failing to return a solution.

 For now let's use data from a historical case file and only modify selected components.
 We can proceed by first loading a case file.